What is the Community Health Access Program?

 You or your family may qualify if you live in a Kaiser Permanente service area and meet these requirements:

-- Live in a household with an income of no more than 300% of the Federal Poverty Level
+- Live in a household with an income up to 300% of the federal poverty level

 You don’t need to be U.S. citizens to qualify for the Community Health Access Program.